 - Go big or go home.
 I typically use 2 tablespoons per cup.
 Weak coffee is more likely to be bitter.

 - Drink it fresh and don't overheat it.
 A good coffeemaker brews coffee at around 200 degrees for 45 seconds and doesn't let coffee sit on a warmed platform after brewing.

 I knew that Gevalia would be the perfect blend for me to learn how to make black coffee with…IF I could find K-Cups.
-I’m loving the convenience of good coffee in a hurry, and it’s nice not to have to clean the whole pot on days when it’s just me.
-Walmart had them in a medium blend (my favorite) at an awesome price.
+I'm loving the convenience of good coffee in a hurry, and it's nice not to have to clean the whole pot on days when it's just me.
+Amazon has them in a medium blend (my favorite) at an awesome price.

 I never fully understood how K-Cups worked until I got my own machine.
 Each little pod is basically a small packet of coffee grounds.
 The machine pokes a hole in the top and bottom of the packet that the water drips through, just like a mini version of a big coffee maker.
 The small serving size and ease of clean-up makes for the perfect cup with no hassle.
-And with Gevalia’s new #CupOfKaffe K-Cups, I can finally enjoy truly premium coffee at home in about a minute.
-THIS is how to make black coffee that truly tastes good.
+We even take our machine camping sometimes!

 How do you take your morning cup?